uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 ### Deploy Jenkins EC2 instance and Terraform config

+**Important Note**: tdr-jenkins uses v13 of Terraform.
+Ensure that Terraform v13 is installed before proceeding.

 #### Set up sub-projects

+ **Note**: tdr-jenkins uses Terraform v13.
+To provide backwards compatibility for other projects not yet upgraded, tdr-terraform-modules branch `terraform-v13` should be used until all projects are upgraded to use Terraform v13.

 Clone the Terraform modules and the configurations project, which contains sensitive information like IP addresses: